Bing Ventures Presents Ethereum 2030, Devconnect's Premier Event

 Featured speakers include:

-Yajin (Andy) Zhou, CEO of Blocksec Azeem Khan, Head of Impact at Gitcoin Jack He, Co-founder at Aspecta Bertuğ Oymak, Co-Founder and CEO of Utilify Dougie DeLuca, Investor at Figment Capital Fatih Taşdemir, Co-Founder of Koin Bülteni Volkan KORKMAZ, CEO and Co-Founder at Altcointurk Luca (Moss) Mossini, BD at Avantgarde & Enzyme Finance Seraphim Czecker, Head of Taking Risk Varuni Trivedi, Editor in Chief at Voice of Crypto Anıl Öz, Chief Technology Officer at DATS Project Arif Kalem, Brand Ambassador of Turkey at BingX Özge ERDEMİR, Web3 Advisor, Business Developer Sima Baktas, Web3 Attorney at GlobalB Law / Co-Founder of CryptoFemale Daria Krasnova, Managing Editor at BeInCrypto
+Yajin (Andy) Zhou, CEO of Blocksec Azeem Khan, Head of Impact at Gitcoin Jack He, Co-founder at Aspecta Bertug Oymak, Co-Founder and CEO of Utilify Dougie DeLuca, Investor at Figment Capital Fatih Tasdemir, Co-Founder of Koin Blteni Volkan KORKMAZ, CEO and Co-Founder at Altcointurk Luca (Moss) Mossini, BD at Avantgarde & Enzyme Finance Seraphim Czecker, Head of Taking Risk Varuni Trivedi, Editor in Chief at Voice of Crypto Anil z, Chief Technology Officer at DATS Project Arif Kalem, Brand Ambassador of Turkey at BingX zge ERDEMIR, Web3 Advisor, Business Developer Sima Baktas, Web3 Attorney at GlobalB Law / Co-Founder of CryptoFemale Daria Krasnova, Managing Editor at BeInCrypto

 Wayne Wu, Partner of Bing Ventures highlighted the purpose of the conference, saying: